LLNL/RAJA/.github/PULL_REQUEST_TEMPLATE.md

   - Fixes (issue number(s))
   - Adds (specific feature) at the request of (project or person)

+Note:

+***YOUR PR WILL FAIL*** unless you initiate the gitlab CI test suite.
+You can do this by simply commenting on your PR after creation with something as simple as "LGTM".

 # Design review (for API changes or additions---delete if unneeded)

 On (date), we reviewed this PR.
 We discussed the design ideas: